felipefr/fetricks/README.md

 ## Installation
 Install with : pip install . (origin directory where setup.py is located) .
 Don't run "python setup.py install", because it usually does not link correctly.

+If you want to keep track of files for uninstall reasons, do: python setup.py install --record files.txt xargs rm -rf < files.txt

 ## Citation
 Please cite
 [![DOI](https://zenodo.org/badge/489339019.svg)](https://zenodo.org/badge/latestdoi/489339019) if this library has been useful in your research.